12 Effective Ways to Use Facebook to Drive Traffic to Your Blog & Website

 12. Use Facebook Ads

 Facebook ads boost your reach to Fans and targeted audiences.
-Use them to get your blog updates seen, and drive traffic directly to your blog site.
+Use them to get your blog updates seen, and drive Facebook traffic directly to your blog and website.

 You can use what Facebook used to call promoted posts to target your blog updates to Fans and their friends.
 You can use more targeted Facebook ads to reach Facebookers with your niche demographics and interests.